Maurice Leitch

-Maurice Leitch MBE (born 5 July 1933) is an author born in Northern Ireland.
-Leitch's work includes novels, short stories, dramas, screenplays and radio and television documentaries.
+Maurice Henry Leitch MBE (5 July 1933 – 26 September 2023) was a Northern Irish author.
+Leitch's work included novels, short stories, dramas, screenplays and radio and television documentaries.
 His first novel was The Liberty Lad, published in 1965.
 His second novel, Poor Lazarus was awarded the Guardian Fiction Prize in 1969, and Silver's City won the Whitbread Prize in 1981.

-Leitch taught in primary schools in Antrim for several years before joining BBC Northern Ireland in 1960 as a producer/writer.
+Leitch taught in primary schools in County Antrim for several years before joining BBC Northern Ireland in 1960 as a producer/writer.
 In 1970, he moved to London to become a producer in the BBC's Radio drama department.
 From 1977 until 1989 he was editor of Radio Four's Book at Bedtime, until leaving in 1989 to write full-time.
-In the New Year Honours List, 31 December 1998, he was awarded an MBE for services to literature.
+In the 1999 New Year Honours, he was appointed a Member of the Order of the British Empire (MBE) for services to literature.

+Leitch died on 26 September 2023, at the age of 90.

 Life and works – Ireland

 Maurice Henry Leitch was born in the village of Muckamore, County Antrim, to Jean, née Coid, and Andrew Leitch of Templepatrick, Antrim on 5 July 1933.
 He was educated at Methodist College Belfast, and Stranmillis College.
 For a novelist whose characterful Protestant voice was to jostle with traditional Irish Catholic writing throughout his career, his Protestant background continues to provide a nearly unique perspective on a troubled Irish history, indeed, according to The Cambridge Companion to the Irish Novel, anticipating the Troubles by revealing the 'terminal decay, sullen hatred and sour futility in his region', notably in his first novel, The Liberty Lad.

-It was while teaching in the Protestant primary schools of Antrim that Leitch began his professional writing, with pieces about the Antrim countryside published in the Belfast Telegraph, a countryside that would later prove far from bucolic in his novels.
+It was while teaching in the primary schools of County Antrim that Leitch began his professional writing, with pieces about the Antrim countryside published in the Belfast Telegraph, a countryside that would later prove far from bucolic in his novels.
 He moved on to short stories for Northern Ireland Children's Hour, before following the career path that had been established by the poet Louis MacNeice (1907–1963), and poets and writers of MacNeice's generation including W. R. Rodgers and Sam Hanna Bell who had paved the way for Ulster writers to join the BBC.
 In the Corporation their sensibility was encouraged and flourished and Leitch, by contributing features, and joining the BBC Features department in 1960 as a producer/writer was one of the last significant authors to emerge from the fertile Ulster tradition.